-This green infrastructure action plan is meant to provide the municipality with a blueprint for implementing green infrastructure practices that will reduce the impact of stormwater runoff from impervious surfaces.
-These projects can be implemented by a wide variety of people such as boy scouts, girl scouts, school groups, faith-based groups, social groups, watershed groups, and other community groups.
+This Green Infrastructure Action Plan is meant to provide the municipality with a blueprint for implementing green infrastructure practices that will reduce the impact of stormwater runoff from impervious surfaces.
+These projects can be implemented through a wide variety of volunteer groups, such as Boy Scouts, Girl Scouts, Municipal Green Teams, corporate volunteerism, faith-based groups, school groups, watershed groups, and other active community organizations.